Joeyh021/mentea/README.md

   - Github won't let you push directly to main anyway
 - Keep commits as atomic as possible, don't commit a day's worth of work in one go
 - Make good use of the tooling to keep your code clean and bug free
+- Add type hints to help make your code more readable, and to help `mypy` pick up bugs
 - WRITE TESTS.
 I MEAN IT.
   - Write tests before or at the same time you are writing the code you intend to test
-  - `pytest --cov` will give a code coverage report which tells you how much of your code is covered by the tests.
-Use this to help write comprehensive tests
 - Document code as you write it using module, class, and function docstrings
   - `pylint` will pick up any that you miss
 - Comment code thoroughly